alltomatos/watinkdev/README.md

 A _very simple_ Ticket System based on WhatsApp messages.
 Now upgraded to **Premium Edition**.

-Backend uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) to receive and send WhatsApp messages, create tickets from them and store all in a MySQL database.
+Backend uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) to receive and send WhatsApp messages, create tickets from them and store all in a PostgreSQL database.

 Frontend is a full-featured multi-user _chat app_ bootstrapped with react-create-app and Material UI, that comunicates with backend using REST API and Websockets.
 It allows you to interact with contacts, tickets, send and receive WhatsApp messages.